June 2025 No Kings protests: Georgia

 Protests were planned in Atlanta and other cities throughout the state, including Albany, Athens, Augusta, Brunswick, Columbus, Macon, Savannah, Statesboro, Valdosta, and Waycross.
 Over 5,000 people protested outside the State Capitol in Atlanta, with 3,000 more outside Liberty Plaza.

-Hawaii
+Hawaiʻi

 "No Dictators" protests were held across the state, including at the state capitol in Honolulu, on Oʻahu, which drew crowds of up to 7,000.
-The alternate name of "No Dictators" was chosen to avoid confusion with the King Kamehameha Day parade held the same day, an annual event honoring the first ruler of the Kingdom of Hawaiʻi and out of respect to the former Hawaiian Kingdom and historical Ali'i.
+The alternate name of "No Dictators" was chosen to avoid confusion with the King Kamehameha Day parade held the same day, an annual event honoring the first monarch of the former Hawaiian Kingdom and out of respect for historical aliʻi.

 On the Big Island, protests were held in Hilo, Kailua-Kona, Na'alehu, and Waimea.
 About a thousand people attended the protest in Waimea, while the Kona event saw hundreds of protesters.

 Protests in Līhuʻe, Kauaʻi, drew crowds of about 1,000 protesters.